vallabh1994/watershed/README.md

 WatershedService is WCF service on soap protocol for interoperability

-watershed is mvc based website which consumes wcf service
+watershed is mvc based website which consumes wcf service.

 for Reusability we used class library ..
 In BOL we written business logic and DAL we written data connectivity logic And BOM is our business Object Model which contain poco classes.